-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 You may receive care from any Medicare-certified hospice program.
 Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
-Your hospice doctor can be a network provider or an out-of-network provider. your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not UCare Classic. your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not UCare Classic.
+Your hospice doctor can be a network provider or an out-of-network provider.
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not UCare Essentials Rx.
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not UCare Essentials Rx.
 Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
 For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
-While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
-You will be billed Original Medicare cost for the services that Original Medicare pays for.
-You will be billed Original Medicare cost sharing.
+While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays